How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 | Age 40–49, no pension | USD 50,000 |

-The pension question matters significantly.
-The PRA currently accepts only two pension types as qualifying: lifetime pensions and lifetime annuities — income streams that are contractually guaranteed for life.
-Drawdown pensions (common in the UK and Australia, where you draw from a managed pot) are not formally accepted under current guidelines, though some well-documented applications have reportedly been considered on a case-by-case basis.
-If your retirement income comes from a drawdown structure, assume you will need to apply without pension and meet the higher deposit threshold — unless you receive specific confirmation otherwise from the PRA directly.
+The pension question matters.
+The PRA accepts only two pension types as qualifying: lifetime pensions and lifetime annuities, meaning income streams that are contractually guaranteed for life.
+Drawdown pensions (common in the UK and Australia, where you draw from a managed pot) are not accepted under PRA's published rules.
+Some practitioner sources report that drawdown arrangements have occasionally been reviewed on a case-by-case basis, but this is not part of PRA's official published policy.
+If your retirement income comes from a drawdown structure, assume you will need to apply without pension and meet the higher deposit threshold, unless you receive specific written confirmation from the PRA directly.

 The pension amount threshold is USD 800 per month for a single applicant, or USD 1,000 per month if including dependants.